firebird641/Linux_Basics/Documentation.md

 ip addr # Show interface IP/MAC-Addresses
-sudo netstat -tulpn # show Services listening on TCP/UDP Ports nslookup google.com # resolve Google.com using the systems DNS Server
+sudo netstat -tulpn # show Services listening on TCP/UDP Ports nslookup google.com # resolve Google.com using the systems DNS Server traceroute google.com # do a traceroute on google.com
 ~~~

 The Network Interfaces can be configured in the **/etc/network/interfaces** file.